-New Zealand's full curding whole milk powderbased CMR, trusted by Kiwi farmers since 1966.
+New Zealand's full curding whole milk powder based CMR, trusted by kiwi farmers since 1966.
 Suitable from day 4 through to weaning

-- Nutrient profile almost identical to raw whole milk, providing calves with the very best start to life - 26% protein primarily from NZ-sourced whole milk powder, providing essential nutrition for growth - 20% fat from dairy sources, the only fat that contains butyrate, which is important for rumen development - High casein component for a good curd, as nature intended, for initial digestion in the stomach and improved nutrient supply & uptake
+- Nutrient profile almost identical to raw whole milk, providing calves with the very best start to life - 26% protein primarily from NZ sourced whole milk powder, providing essential nutrition for growth - 20% fat from dairy sources, the only fat that contains butyrate, which is important for rumen development - High casein component for a strong curd, like nature intended, for initial digestion in the stomach and improved nutrient supply & uptake

-- Actigen prebiotic is able to support immune defence, gut microbial health and gut function and development, thereby promoting overall health and performance - Coccistop[®] premix aids in the prevention of coccidiosis.
-Safe for dogs and horses - Specific vitamins and minerals to enhance calf development and health - Every batch thoroughly tested to provide product consistency and meet rigorous Fonterra quality standards - Can be used in automatic feeders and for fortifying whole milk to increase nutrition and consistency

-Can be used in conjunction with Jumpstart Full Cream Colostrum from day 2-4, if good-quality colostrum is not available.
+- Actigen® prebiotic supports calf health by preventing some bad bacteria (gram negative bacteria) populating the intestine, enabling the gut to function more efficiently and liberates nutrients for growth and health - Coccistop® aids in prevention of coccidiosis.
+Safe for dogs and horses - Specific vitamins and minerals to enhance calf development and health - Every batch thoroughly tested to provide product consistency and meet rigorous Fonterra quality standards - Can be used in automatic feeders and for fortifying whole milk to increase nutrition and consistency can be used in conjunction with Jumpstart Full Cream Colostrum from day 2-4, if good-quality colostrum is not available.
 (Refer to page 25)